-- Previous evaluation reports with any attached Assistance Plans, Corrective Action Plans, and Reports of Completion; - A recently tenured faculty member includes the TRC Report from the last evaluation cycle. - A TFM whose last final recommendation was "Satisfactory" includes the PRC Report and other reports from the previous evaluation. - A TFM whose last final recommendation was anything other than "Satisfactory" includes all PRC reports received since the last recommendation of "Satisfactory." - Sample Documents Relevant to the Assignment - Classroom Faculty: A list of courses taught since the last evaluation, syllabi from two (2) different current semester courses, and representative materials of the teaching and learning environment. - Non-classroom Faculty: A description of duties performed, and examples of work product related to duties performed, such as education plans, effective integration of instructional media relevant to the assignment, samples of jobrelated projects and activities.
-The TFM may also submit any materials that they would like the PRC to consider. - Split Assignments: TFM's whose assignment includes both classroom and non-classroom duties will include materials as described above related to both classroom and non-classroom assignments in proportion to the assignment.
+- Previous evaluation reports with any attached Corrective Action Plans and Reports of Completion; - A recently tenured faculty member includes the TRC Report from the last evaluation cycle. - A TFM whose last final recommendation was "Satisfactory" includes the PRC Report and other reports from the previous evaluation. - A TFM whose last final recommendation was anything other than "Satisfactory" includes all PRC reports received since the last recommendation of "Satisfactory."

-- The Evaluation Schedule Report; - Observation and Discussion Reports; - Student or constituent survey results, or SGID Team Student Comments Report (if applicable); - Individual PRC Reports submitted to the TFM (if applicable); - Professional Growth and Activities Report; and - Self-Study.
+- Sample Documents Relevant to the Assignment - Classroom Faculty: A list of courses taught since the last evaluation, syllabi from two (2) different current semester courses, and representative materials of the teaching and learning environment. - Non-classroom Faculty: A description of duties performed, and examples of work product related to duties performed, such as education plans, effective integration of instructional media relevant to the assignment, samples of jobrelated projects and activities.
+The TFM may also submit any materials that they would like the PRC to consider. - Split Assignments: TFM's whose assignment includes both classroom and non-classroom duties will include materials as described above related to both classroom and non-classroom assignments in proportion to the assignment. - The Evaluation Schedule Report; - Observation and Discussion Reports; - Student or constituent survey results, or SGID Team Student Comments Report (if applicable); - Individual PRC Reports submitted to the TFM (if applicable); - Professional Growth and Activities Report; and - Self-Study.

-The TFM shall upload the evaluation packet to their portfolio and notify the PRC members that it is available for review.
-All PRC members shall review the packet prior to the PRC evaluation meeting.
+The TFM shall upload the evaluation packet to their portfolio and notify the PRC members and Human Resources (evalsupport@miracosta.edu) that this has been completed.
+Human Resources will grant access to PRC members by the end of week twelve (12) of the semester.
+All PRC members shall review the packet prior to the Peer Review Meeting.